China: The New Individual Income Tax Law

 Estimated reading time 4 minutes

 China’s new Individual Income Tax Law (IIT) came into force as of 1 January 2019.
 This was passed in an effort to achieve a better income distribution, reduce the tax burden for taxpayers, as well as increasing the domestic consumption and to boost the economy.
 The People’s Republic of China (PRA) started the legislative process in June 2018, aiming to reform the Individual Income Tax Law.
-The first draft amendmant was published on 19 June 2018, with the process ongoing as issues are expected to arise.
+The first draft amendment was published on 19 June 2018, with the process ongoing as issues are expected to arise.
 The new IIT Law, and the subsequent announcements, have already caused significant change to the life of both Chinese citizens and foreigners working in China.

 Definition of tax residency